 Equipment to bring: White coat and name tag, reflex hammer, tuning fork (128Hz), stethoscope,

 Clerkship orientation: You will need to view the away student orientation video on the Distance Learning page.
 You willl need to refer to your Pocket Syllabus (see below) when viewing the video.

-Pocket syllabus: A “pocket syllabus” will be mailed to you.
+Pocket syllabus: Available at the site.
 A printable (PDF) version is also available on the Pocket Syllabus page.

 First day: Contact the clinic to find out when to arrive on your first day.

 Course requirements are listed below.
 Refer to the Distance Learning page for due dates.